escherba/python-metrohash/README.rst

 License
 -------
-This software is licensed under the `MIT License
+This software is licensed under the `Apache License, Version 2.0
-<http://www.opensource.org/licenses/mit-license>`_.
+<https://opensource.org/licenses/Apache-2.0>`_.
 See the included LICENSE
 file for more information.